Sweeping up Zeta: Applications

 \begin{corollary}[Zeta for Rational Dyck Paths] The zeta map is a bijection \end{corollary} \begin{proof} For $\w=\w_1\w_2\cdots \w_{N}$, let Then the zeta map may be computed as Since $\swg$ is a bijection, we conclude that $\zeta$ is a bijection. \end{proof}

-\begin{remark} When $a$ and $b$ are relatively prime, there cannot be any proper balanced block suffixes---that is, the only possible block suffix is the entire word.
-In this case, the distributive lattice of equitable partitions is just a chain, and every equitable partition is a cyclic shift of the blocks of the successful partition. \end{remark}
+\begin{remark} When $a$ and $b$ are relatively prime, there cannot be any proper balanced block suffixes---the only solutions to $xa-yb=0$ are when $x=kb$ and $y=ka$ for $k \in \mathbb{Z}$, but a proper balanced block suffix has fewer than $-b$ copies of the letter $a$ and fewer than $a$ copies of the letter $b$.
+Since the only possible balanced block suffix is the entire word itself, when the modulus $m$ is taken large enough that the modular sweep map emulates the sweep map (as in~\Cref{thm:sweep_bij}), then the distributive lattice of equitable partitions is simply a chain.
+In particular, in this very special case, every equitable partition is just a cyclic shift of the blocks of the successful partition. \end{remark}